Diddy’s Reckoning Is Here: The Hip-Hop Mogul Was Arrested, Charged With Sex Trafficking & More

-Federal agents handcuffed hip-hop mogul Sean “Diddy” Combs on Monday evening in New York.
+Federal agents handcuffed hip-hop mogul Sean “Diddy” Combs last Monday evening (16th September) in New York.
 Following his arrest, the indictment was unsealed on Tuesday, revealing more disturbing allegations against the entertainer.
 Combs was charged with three counts: racketeering conspiracy, sex trafficking by force, fraud, or coercion, and transportation to engage in prostitution.
 Combs’ arrest indicates that his long-overdue reckoning is here.
-And we have his former partner and music artist Casandra “Cassie” Ventura to thank for her bravery in exposing his alleged cruel and abusive behavior throughout the years with the lawsuit she filed last November.
+And we have his former partner and music artist Casandra “Cassie” Ventura to thank for her bravery in exposing his alleged cruel and abusive behaviour throughout the years with the lawsuit she filed last November.

 AdvertisementADVERTISEMENT